ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 Ordina helped create an application to gather the datapoints and visualise them so that he could formulate ways of setting up efficient remediation.

-This was quite an exciting and important project for Ordina and the JWorks crew as it check 2 boxes at the same time: doing a project with the latest and greatest technology while having a significant impact on society!
+This was quite an exciting and important project for Ordina and the JWorks crew as it checks 2 boxes at the same time: doing a project with the latest and greatest technology while having a significant impact on society!

 This project would allow us to use all our skills to build a solution that would solve a major problem for society.
-With our multi-disciplinairy team we were able to tackle following domains: user experience, application and cloud architecture, frontend and backend development, security and managed application hosting.
+With our multi-disciplinary team we were able to tackle following domains: user experience, application and cloud architecture, frontend and backend development, security and managed application hosting.

 # User Experience